Deep-Jay/Deep-learning_Project/README.md

 ### **Steps we will follow**

-Data Collection
+Data Collection:

 * Dataset was collected from kaggle.com

-Data Cleaning and Processing
+Data Cleaning and Processing:

 * Converting images into numeric arrays with tensorflow dataset.
 * Optimising performance with prefetch and cache with tensorflow dataset.
 * Generating extra data with data augmentation(Resize, Recsale, Zoom etc.) to increase performance & accuracy of the model.

-Model Building
+Model Building:

 * Building a CNN(Convolutional Neural Network) with the help of Tensorflow library of python.
 * Building several models by tuning the hyperparameters to find the best performing model.

-Saving Model to disk
+Saving Model to disk:

 * Saving the models to disk, which is to be used later.
 * Comparing all saved models to find the best performing model.

-Backend Server
+Backend Server:

 * Building server with the help of FastAPI, a python library.
 * Connects the built model with an interface where we upload a file and get results predicted by the model.

-Frontend Website
+Frontend Website:

 * Build from HTML, CSS, Bootstrap and JavaScript.
 * Provides an interface which user can easily understand and interact.

 > For Mobile App

-Model Optimisation
+Model Optimisation:

 * Reduce model size with the help of Tensorflow Lite for mobile app.

-Deployment in GCP(Google Cloud Platform)
+Deployment in GCP(Google Cloud Platform):

 * Optimised model is deployed in cloud server and waiting for images to predict results.

-Mobile App
+Mobile App:

 * Developed in React Native.
 * Takes photo and sends to GCP(Google Cloud Platform) where the model predicts and results are sent and show in the app.